armory/documentation/_admin_guides/rosco.md

 #### 7. `cd config/packer`
 It's best to iterate packer scripts by:
-1. copy steps from an app's current deployment into our `packer script`.
+1. copy steps from your app's current deployment into your new `packer script`.
+For the first iteration, it's helpful to imagine it like setting up a brand new instance in an environment.
+Ex: copying all the `apt-get install` commands, dependencies (like nginx, pm2, gunicorn, ...) and dependency configs.
+Make sure to double check for secrets or environment variables that are injected (`ENV=production`, `DB_URI=localhost:3389`, `DB_USER_NAME=user`, ...).

-2. Make sure the app is deployed and working.
+2. Make sure the app is deployed and working like the old style.

 3. Start simplifying the script.
 Check out [Things to keep in mind](#things-to-keep-in-mind) for tips.